tinhonline262/HQ-Discord/README.md

 c.
 You shall not: (i) take any action that imposes or may impose (as determined by us in our sole discretion) an unreasonable or disproportionately large load on our (or our third party providers’) infrastructure; (ii) interfere or attempt to interfere with the proper working of the Services or any activities conducted on the Services; (iii) bypass, circumvent or attempt to bypass or circumvent any measures we may use to prevent or restrict access to the Services (or other accounts, computer systems or networks connected to the Services); (iv) run any form of auto-responder or "spam" on the Services; (v) use manual or automated software, devices, or other processes to “crawl” or “spider” any page of the App without our express written permission; **(vi) harvest or scrape any Content from the Services;** or (vii) otherwise take any action in violation of our guidelines and policies.

 Again, this is written purely for me to learn about how to mess with various things I'd never had occasion to use before.
-Feel free to fork/modify/use this code however.
+Feel free to fork/modify/use this code however you like.

 HOW TO IMPLEMENT
 ================